74Thirsty/cloudchain-cli/README.md

 # CloudChain
 [![PyPI version](https://img.shields.io/pypi/v/cloudchain-cli.svg)](https://pypi.org/project/cloudchain-cli/)

-> Single-Chain Google Drive Backup Manager A deterministic, account-chain approach to managing unlimited Google Drive backups.
+> Single-Chain Google Drive Backup Manager A deterministic, account-chain approach to managing backups.
 DO NOT USE IN AN ATTEMPT TO ABUSE TOC's.

 ---